samhains/samhains.github.io/_drafts/_posts/2018-01-31-high-school-curriculum-draft-2.md

 **Background**

 My high school experience was highly structured and goal-oriented.
 The school reinforced dominant doctrines with regard to gender, sexuality and culture.
 In many ways it was a toxic, patriarchal environment.
-Based on aptitude testing, I was categorized as a 'logical type', and was not encouraged to participate in the arts.
+Based on aptitude testing, I was categorized as a 'logical type' and for these 'linear folks' cross disciplinary or creative exploration was not encouraged.
 It was not only essential, but encouraged to subordinate ones inner world.
-The pursuit of memorizing the exploits of a broken educational system.
 I qualified for a prestigious degree -  lost and without passion.
 Unfortunately, I feel I am still unlearning this experience.

 **Teaching Philosophy**

-Social Learning by working together, sharing experience and understanding.
-Self determined needs and outcomes.
-Multiplicity and plurality.
-A 'living curriculum' where we can generate and negotiate  our own knowledge. embrace open ended nature of knowledge.

-Preconceived ideas about gender, sexuality lead to toxic behaviours.
-Diversity in content and material.
-Reality is real and socially constructed, there are ways to interfere with this reality in both semantics and intervention.
-Reaction to the canon.
-Teacher as a window.
+The last few decades has seen rapid social and technological change.
+We now have access to an information super highway but are also subject to new forms of control.
+This radically multidisciplinary curriculum aims to give students the tools to disentangle themselves from the familiar problems as they have reconfigured themselves in these unfamiliar systems.

+Reality is something that is both real and socially constructed, and students will be encouraged to interfere with this reality through language and interaction.
+Preconceived ideas about gender, sexuality, race and social organization are harmful to students and can take many years of conscious effort to unlearn.

+Our goal is to address these problems at their source by encouraging a perspective on knowledge that is 'detachable, connectible, reversible, modifiable' with 'multiple entryways and exits' _(Deleuze &
-Philosophy: Learning is meaningful not from abstract universals and truths, but through experimentation.
-Each field of inquiry is an 'object of encounter', all concepts can be made, remade and remixed.
+Guattari in A Thousand Plateaus, 1987, p.
+21)_.
+Learning is meaningful not from abstract universals and truths, but through experimentation.
+We will tear down the existing canon and replace it with a rhizome for more diverse, plural and accepting notions of the world.

-The school does not believe in categorizing students or pigeoning holing them into particular categories.
-Barriers between left and right brain are ficticious.
-Aptitude is de-emphasized, passion and curiosity is rewarded.

-Students are encouraged to explore, but not expected to.
-Structure is helpful, and can relieve the burden of choice.
-However the structure is always radically composable.

-Finding a balance between structure and unstructure is a fundamental challenge to this approach.

-Curriculum reflects the interconnectedness of all ideas in the experienced world.
+The curriculum will be a living and breathing organism.
+Students who wish to peer inside the curriculum, learn how it works and operate on it are encouraged.
+These students will discover tools for composing their own education.
+However, this is not an expectation, and some may find that structure helpful and wish to be relieved of the burdens of choice.
+Finding balance between structure and unstructure is a fundamental challenge to our curriculum and we take this problem seriously.

+Students will learn by working together, sharing experience and understanding.
+Together they will disappear into screens and virtual realities only to find an art that points them beyond.

 **Learning Objective**

+Perpetual training is the new normal of our technological time, and students will learn to engage with this as well as learn the tools for subverting this.
+Move beyond enclosed structures and ourward into a sophistocated world of entangled systems.

+For students

 Open-minded students, who are critical, creative and accepting.
 Students are capable of compassion, care, empathy.